endel/colyseus-ranked-matchmaking/README.md

 ### `allowUnmatchedGroups`: boolean

-If `allowUnmatchedGroups` is true, players inside an unmatched group (that did not reached `numClientsToMatch`, and `maxWaitingTime` has been reached) will be matched together.
+If `allowUnmatchedGroups` is true, players inside an unmatched group (that did not reached `maxPlayers`, and `maxWaitingTime` has been reached) will be matched together.
 Your room should fill the remaining spots with "bots" on this case.

 ### `evaluateGroupsInterval`: number